1. Academic Validation

 Abstract

 Phosphatidylinositol phosphate kinases (PIPKs) produce lipid signaling molecules and have been attracting increasing attention as drug targets for Cancer, neurodegenerative diseases, and viral Infection.
-Given the potential cross-inhibition of kinases and other ATP-utilizing Enzymes by ATP-competitive inhibitors, targeting the unique lipid substrate binding site represents a superior strategy for PIPK inhibition.
+Given the potential cross-inhibition of kinases and Other ATP-utilizing Enzymes by ATP-competitive inhibitors, targeting the unique lipid substrate binding site represents a superior strategy for PIPK inhibition.
 Here, by taking advantage of the nearly identical stereochemistry between myo-inositol and D-galactose, we designed and synthesized a panel of D-galactosyl lysophospholipids, one of which was found to be a selective substrate of phosphatidylinositol 4-phosphate 5-kinase.
 Derivatization of this compound led to the discovery of a human PIKfyve Inhibitor with an apparent IC50 of 6.2 μM, which significantly potentiated the inhibitory effect of Apilimod, an ATP-competitive PIKfyve Inhibitor under clinical trials against SARS-CoV-2 Infection and amyotrophic lateral sclerosis.
 Our results provide the proof of concept that D-galactose-based phosphoinositide mimetics can be developed into artificial substrates and new inhibitors of PIPKs.

 Keywords